 Back to 2020: a responsible boost for the luxury sector

-While luxury goods have always had a certain CSR footprint, linked to the essence of their transmission, the expertise required to manufacture them and the quality of the materials used, 2020 will have been a landmark year in terms of the scale of the commitments made.
-Chanel's Green Bonds, LVMH's Life 360, Kering's carbon neutrality...
+While luxury has always been marked by a certain footprint CSR linked to its essence of transmission, the know-how that their manufacture requires or even the quality of the materials used, 2020 will have been a landmark year in terms of the scale of the commitments made.
+Chanel's Green Bonds, LVMH's Life 360, carbon neutrality at Kering...
 These initiatives are becoming major strategic priorities in the company's 2, 5 and 10-year plans.
 For the first time, the luxury goods industry is taking the lead and making societal and environmental commitments that are stronger than society expects.

 A pioneering industry in terms of CSR

-From the outset, luxury goods - and watchmaking, fashion, leather goods and jewelry in particular - have been characterized by a form of what we might today call CSR.
-These include small-scale production that doesn't deplete raw material reserves, production that is wholly or partly by hand to safeguard craftsmanship and ensure quality and durability, the demonstration of historic know-how to preserve local culture, and durability that allows for generational transmission - all qualities that make luxury an industry forerunner in this field.
+From the outset, luxury goods - and watchmaking, fashion, leather goods and jewelry in particular - have been characterized by a form of what we might today call a CSR approach.
+These include small-scale production that does not deplete raw material reserves; production that is entirely or partly by hand, which safeguards craftsmanship and ensures quality and durability; the demonstration of historic know-how that preserves local culture; and durability that enables generational transmission.
+These are all qualities that make luxury goods a pioneering industry in this field.

-Since the late 1990s, the luxury goods industry has been taking its first strong CSR actions, supported by a society that is increasingly aware of the issue.
-As a result, the industry in the broadest sense of the term reviewed a number of its operating principles and adopted an active communications policy on the subject:
+At the end of the 1990s, the luxury goods industry took its first strong actions in terms of CSR, supported by a society increasingly aware of the issue.
+As a result, the industry in the broadest sense of the term is reviewing a number of its operating principles and adopting an active communications policy on the subject:

-• Choosing suppliers to source materials consciously and rationally
+• The choice of suppliers to source materials consciously and rationally

 • Limiting our carbon footprint through alternative transport and sourcing choices